epiphronquant/HKEX_shortsell/README.md

 Click, drag, and have fun

 This app analyses short position data on SEHK stocks published weekly by the SFC.
 It gets automatically updated every Monday, 11am Hong Kong time.
+It needs to get manually updated when there is a public holiday in Hong Kong which results in the data not being released on Monday at 11am.

 **Key Assumptions**